Sixty-miler: Royal Commission of 1919–1920

-The Royal Commission could not establish the cause of the loss of the Undola.
+The Royal Commission could not establish the cause of the loss of Undola.
 It established that the ship was in seaworthy condition and stable.
 The nature of the flotsam washed ashore inclined the Royal Commission to the view that the ship had struck a German mine.
 The wrecks of the three ships were not found on the sea floor until many years later.
-When the wreck of the Undola was found, she was sitting upright on the seabed, with her hull largely intact, and it is more likely that the Undola had foundered and not been sunk by a mine.
+When the wreck of Undola was found, she was sitting upright on the seabed, with her hull largely intact, and it is more likely that Undola had foundered and not been sunk by a mine.
 However, the true circumstances of her sinking can never be known.
 From what remains of her wreck, it is not possible to know if the hatch covers were in place by the time that she sank.
 It is known that, before she left Bulli—with both hatches open—the weather had changed, due to a Southerly Buster, and there were 44 mph (71 km/h) winds and probably a rising sea, diminishing the chance that her crew could survive the sinking, and none of them did.

 The Royal Commission's finding on the loss of Myola, differed from that of an earlier inquiry.
 It rejected 'shifting coal' as the cause of the loss and found that the amount of water in the bilges was not significant.
 Evidence was given that the Myola, had "free water" in her ballast tanks when she had left Newcastle.
 The Royal Commission found that this had played a critical role by making the ship unstable by reducing her righting levers.
 It was unable to explain the presence of this water—the crew believed that the ballast tanks were empty—but found it possible that the filling valves were not properly screwed down.

 Regarding the design of the ships, the Royal Commission found that the design was suitable.
-Relying upon calculations of a naval architect, the Royal Commission found that both the Undola and the Myola—if properly handled—were stable.
-It did not have enough evidence available to make a finding upon the stability of the Tuggerah.
+Relying upon calculations of a naval architect, the Royal Commission found that both Undola and Myola—if properly handled—were stable.
+It did not have enough evidence available to make a finding upon the stability of Tuggerah.

-The Royal Commission also noted that ships were only inspected prior to sailing at only three ports—Newcastle, Lake Macquarie and Wollongong—and even not always at those ports.
+The Royal Commission also noted that ships were inspected prior to sailing at only three ports—Newcastle, Lake Macquarie and Wollongong—and even not always at those ports.
 They also identified that there was no regulation preventing a ship from leaving port pending such an inspection.
-The Undola had sailed from Bellambi and the Tuggerah from Bulli, both ocean jetty ports at which inspections never took place.
-The inspection of the Myola had not prevented her sailing from Newcastle—despite having a list when she left the wharf—nor had it identified that the ship was overloaded (due to having some free-water in her ballast tanks), which had made her unstable.
+The Undola had sailed from Bellambi and Tuggerah from Bulli, both ocean jetty ports at which inspections never took place.
+The inspection of Myola had not prevented her sailing from Newcastle—despite having a list when she left the wharf—nor had it identified that the ship was overloaded (due to having some free-water in her ballast tanks), which had made her unstable.